Skip to main content

 • Data-Driven: Base personas on real data.
 Use surveys, interviews, and analytics.

 • Actionable: Personas must provide clear insights.
-These insights should guide strategy.
+Guiding strategy is the purpose of these insights.

 • Specific: Each persona represents a narrow, well-defined group.
 Avoid vague generalities.